The Night Shift: Unlocking the Hidden Power of Sleep, Dreams, and Cognitive Renewal

 Another critical reason we sleep is to process our daily mental activity for the purpose of categorizing and strengthening the synaptic growth associated with daily learning.
 Generating synaptic connections is an associative activity.
 Like in the handwriting example, the muscles, balance, language, and visualization of training the offhand to write will generate new synapses.
 These new synapses will be associated with the existing dominant handwriting-trained neurons.
 Plus, the new synapses will associate with other related existing neurons.
 (Like neurons associated with your offhand, with holding a pen, etc.) Thus, many new directly and indirectly associated synaptic connections were made to accommodate the newly learned behavior.
 Sleep provides the synaptic development environment.

 Also, the volume of training for the newly learned behavior matters.
 As we all experience in our daily lives, the more we practice something, the better we become.
 This is the process of strengthening synaptic development via repetition.
 This is a key aspect of the neuroplastic processes to create and strengthen new neural synaptic pathways.
 As an important nuance, the learning associated with creating new synaptic connections is challenging.
 It is far easier to do something we know versus something we do not.
 Just like it is super challenging to learn to write with your offhand.
 But only traveling down the same mental road repeatedly will not create new synapses.
-In terms of education, new learning, and synaptic development, the necessary repetition is greatly facilitated via effective study habits. [x] Research (and parent intuition!) shows that student success is associated with the building and application of effective study habits.
+In terms of education, new learning, and synaptic development, the necessary repetition is greatly facilitated via effective study habits. [x] Research shows that student success is associated with the building and application of effective study habits.
+Consider study habits as how people overcome the challenges of doing something difficult, like learning something new.
+One of the greatest gifts parents of young children can give is the freedom to pursue their curiosities with resources and encouragement to discover the answers to their questions.
 The next "deeper dive" explores the U.S. challenge of how we think is often misaligned with the current higher education process.

 The essence of a healthy brain life is pursuing the mastery process associated with strong synaptic connections, and then pursuing something new and challenging.
 In other words, work on learning something new until it goes from being a challenge to being automatic - known as "mastery learning."
 Then it is time for the next challenge.
 Your good study habits are a key enabler to mastery learning.
 Plus, all the while, having good sleep hygiene, along with the other healthy behaviors mentioned earlier, supports synaptic development for new learning. [xi]

-In the next section, I present my dream perspective.
-My perspective is a theory on an additional purpose of sleep and how dreams are associated with this sleep purpose.
+In the upcoming section, the dream perspective is introduced.
+This perspective offers a theory on the purpose of sleep and the connection between dreams and this purpose.
 Like any theory, ongoing testing and literature reviews are necessary for validation.

 4. Dreaming